ImageIndexer

 README:

 LLMII uses a local AI to label metadata and index images.
-It does not rely on cloud services, remote APIs, or a database.
+It does not rely on a cloud service or database.

-A visual language model runs on your computer and is used to create captions and keywords for all images in a directory tree.
-The generated information is then added to each image file's metadata so that the images can be indexed, searched, and organized using any tool you like that can access the common metadata fields.
+A visual language model runs on your computer and is used to create captions and keywords for images in a directory tree.
+The generated information is then added to each image file's metadata.
+The images can then be indexed, searched, and organized by by their descriptions using any tool you like that can access the common metadata fields.
 The files themselves can be moved, renamed, copied, and edited without affecting the metadata.

 - Image Analysis: Utilizes a local AI model to generate a list of keywords and a caption for each image

-- Metadata Enhancement: Can automatically add generated data to image metadata
+- Metadata Enhancement: Can automatically edit image metadata with generated tags

 - Local Processing: All processing is done locally on your machine